Updated April 28.

 “Trash is, in fact, our Island’s largest export,” Chilmark resident Jessica Mason said.
 Mason said the amount of methane gas released into the environment by food waste is staggering.
 “We know that many many people here want access to something that is more environmentally friendly.”

-The amendment was ultimately voted down, with the two hopefuls for the upcoming open select board seat, Rebecca Haag, the former IGI executive director on the town ballot, and write-in candidate Katie Carroll who runs the Menemsha Texaco, split on the issue.
+The amendment was ultimately voted down, with the two hopefuls for the upcoming open select board seat, Rebecca Haag, the former IGI executive director on the town ballot, and write-in candidate Katie Carroll, who runs Menemsha Texaco, split on the issue.
 Haag voted against the amendment with the majority of Chilmarkers, and Carroll voted for it.

 Emmy Treitman, Violet Simon, and Sophie Mazza spoke before the town in support of food waste recyclers. —Sarah Shaw Dawson

 Martha’s Vineyard Regional High School freshman Emmy Treitman and West Tisbury School eighth grader Violet Simon supported the article.
-While the pair was too young to vote in favor of the proposed item, they highlighted its importance to the next generation of Islanders.
+While the pair were too young to vote in favor of the proposed item, they highlighted its importance to the next generation of Islanders.

 “The environment and the way we treat it is very important to me,” Treitman said.
 “You have the power to vote yes tonight.
 We don’t, and we are counting on you to vote for us.”

 Longtime select board member Warren Doty, who died in March, was honored with a moment of silence to start the meeting.
-Marie Larsen, the chair of the select board who is not seeking reelection, was also thanked for her service to the town by her colleagues.
+Marie Larsen, the chair of the select board, who is not seeking re-election, was also thanked for her service to the town by her colleagues.

 Larsen said her time on the select board gave her a “deeper appreciation for this town and the people who make it what it is.”